 If you have a Medicare Advantage plan and require a brief stay at a nursing home or rehabilitation facility, you could be in for an unpleasant surprise, according to a recent Kaiser Health News report.

-The news outlet talked to health care providers, nursing home representatives and others who say Medicare Advantage plans increasingly are pushing patients to leave such facilities and return home before their medical team says they are ready.
+The nonprofit publication talked to health care providers, nursing home representatives and others who say Medicare Advantage plans increasingly are pushing patients to leave such facilities and return home before their medical team says they are ready.

-If the practice is as widespread as these experts suggest, the impact could be large.
-Of the nearly 65 million people with Medicare coverage, half are enrolled in Medicare Advantage plans offered by private insurers rather than Original Medicare, which provides benefits directly from the government.
+If the practice uncovered by KHN is as widespread as the interviewed experts suggest, the impact could be large.
+Of the nearly 65 million people with Medicare coverage, half are enrolled in Medicare Advantage plans offered by private insurers rather than traditional Medicare, which provides benefits directly from the government.